mamatechafrica/pixshare/README.md

 ## Second Iteration

+1. **Advanced Search:** Implement more advanced search options, including filtering by date, location, and other metadata.
+   - Gems: Elasticsearch for more complex search functionality.

-1. **Geotagging:** Enable users to add geotags to their photos to show the location where the photo was taken.
+2. **Geotagging:** Enable users to add geotags to their photos to show the location where the photo was taken.
    - Gems: Geocoder for geolocation functionalities.

-2. **Collections:** Allow users to create collections or albums and organize their photos into them.
-   - Gems: ActsAsTaggableOn for creating collections or albums.

 3. **Notifications:** Implement a notification system to inform users about comments, likes, and new followers.
    - Gems: PublicActivity for building a notification system.

 4. **Photo Editing:** Implement basic photo editing capabilities, such as cropping, filters, and basic adjustments.
-   - Gems: CarrierWave or MiniMagick for image manipulation.
+   - Gems: MiniMagick for image manipulation.

 ---